Pofilo/grammalecte/doc/API_web.md

     oGrammalecteAPI.openPanelForText("your text", "node_id")
     oGrammalecteAPI.openPanelForText("your text", node)

-With the second parameter, Grammalecte will send an event to the node each times the text is modified within the panel.
+With the second parameter, Grammalecte will send an event to the node each times the text is modified within the panel. **The node must have an identifier**.

 ### Parse a node and get errors